Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Restrictions on movement

-As a general rule, no person was allowed to leave the place where they were living without 'reasonable excuse' (though this did not apply to anyone already homeless).
+From 1pm on 26 March 2020, no person was, as a general rule, allowed to leave the place where they were living without 'reasonable excuse' (though this did not apply to anyone already homeless).
 No exhaustive definition of 'reasonable excuse' was provided, though the need to leave home to do any of the following was specifically allowed: to obtain basic necessities (including food and medical supplies) for those in the same household or for a vulnerable person; to obtain supplies for the essential upkeep, maintenance and functioning of the household, or that of a vulnerable person; to obtain money; to take exercise either alone or with other members of the household; to seek medical assistance; to provide emergency assistance, or assistance to a vulnerable person; to donate blood; to move house where reasonably necessary; to fulfil a legal obligation; to access critical public services including childcare; to continue existing child-access arrangements between parents; to avoid injury or illness or to escape a risk of harm.

 Travel for the purposes of work or voluntary service was considered a 'reasonable excuse' only if it was not reasonably possible to work at home.
 Religious leaders were allowed to leave home to attend their place of worship.

 Leaving home to attend a funeral was allowed only if the deceased was a close family member or a member of the person's household.
 Attending the funeral of a friend was prohibited unless there were neither close family members nor members of the deceased's household in attendance.